 Since short tresses tend to look thicker and they are more likely to hold a lift at the roots because of the lighter weight, crops are among favorites for fine hair, including adorable pixie cuts.
 “Without much effort at all, it creates the look of dense, full hair.
 There are endless variations to pixies — when cutting them, I love for my clients to remain their most feminine, sexy self,” celeb hairstylist Adir Abergel, who gave Charlize Theron her Oscars 2019 look, says to Allure.
 Bobs are hot on pixies’ heels with their endless variations from blunt and short cuts to choppy and mid-length ones.
 That said, long hairstyles can also work for fine strands as long as they look healthy or you have plenty of them.
 Here are some good examples illustrating various lengths of haircuts for thin hair you might want to try.

 This short bob is angled to the front to enhance a lift on the crown with lighter strands, while the cool choppy texture is created through razor-cut tips.

 Daring girls will adore this very short cut, done using the scissor-over-comb technique for a softer touch.
 The crop pops with its clean lines and bold androgynous feel.

 This lovely bob falls into the short to medium category, giving more freedom in styling and sparkling with movement and texture gained through subtle layers and sliced ends.

 If you have long fine hair, it’s a good idea to make it bounce through layering towards the bottom.
-Upgrade with feathered tips.
+Feathered tips help thin hair appear thicker.

 Adapting Cuts According to Your Face Shape